el-visio/rpn68k/README.md

 ## What is rpn68k?

-A macro extension for Motorola 68000 assembly with Forth inspired syntax.
+A macro extension for Motorola 68000 assembly with Forth\* inspired syntax.
 Improve your development time without slowing down the code.

 Featuring
-- hybrid accumulator / stack arithmetic, also fixed point operations
+- hybrid accumulator / stack arithmetic with support for fixed point operations
-- named local variables
+- local variables
 - structured assembly: if / else / endif, range loops, while loops - and _everything can be nested_
 - functions with input and output values
 - inline assembly because it _IS_ assembly

+\* _Disclaimer: I would never use any Forth on earth for any project.
+Please don't think rpn68k is some sudokuish gizmo since it's not, read on_

 ## What can rpn68k do for YOU?